 Note that to activate the JPivot modality it is important to add the attribute type="merge" and have at least one numeric field.
 Furthermore the selected column fields must be hierarchically structured.

-5.10 BIRT reporting
+5.10 Create a Birt report

 Reports represent the most popular type of business analysis.
 Indeed, they allow the visualization of data in a structured way and accordingly to predefined formats.
 The main characteristics of a report are: